eomiso/TIL/docs/Computer_structure/arduino_sparkfun.md

 You can download it from the linked above, but you need to follow the instructions carefully since you need to install `arm-none-eabi-gcc`, and construct the directory structure carefully. \

 You'll find an `examples` folder inside the newly installed sdk folder.
 There is a folder with templates.
 With that you can formulate your own code, then compile and upload to your Edge device with the help of `Makefile` in the `gcc` folder. \
-When I was trying to test this with my own code I had problems compiling.
-I had to fix 2 ~ 3 lines in the `Makefile`.
+When I was trying to test this with my own code I had some problems compiling.
+I had to fix a few lines in the `Makefile` to make it work.

-If your main.c file compilable, then you should be able to upload your binary files with `make bootloader` under the `gcc` folder
+If your main.c file is compilable, then you should be able to upload your binary files with `make bootloader` under the `gcc` folder

 ## Installing Driver
 You need to install CH34x driver.
 I'm using Gentoo, and I downloaded the driver from here and it worked [fine](https://github.com/juliagoda/CH341SER).\